min2ha/ukwa-site/content/target/23381/index.en.md

   "subject": null
 }

-# Abdul Malik on Facebook (Liberal Democrats candidate for Bristol East)

 Adbul Malik stood as Liberal Democrats candidate for Bristol East at the 2015 General Election but was not elected.